CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### Switch Ports Configuration - non-LAG Bare-Metal and N-VDS Uplink Profile

-if active/standby or active/active non-LAG N-VDS uplink profiles used, switch dowlink interfaces for ESXi must be left regular ports and not use any MLAG ports configuration.
-They has to be added into the bridge as trunk ports.
+if active/standby or active/active non-LAG N-VDS uplink profiles used, switch downlink interfaces for ESXi must be left regular ports and not use any MLAG ports configuration.
+They must be added into the bridge as trunk ports.

 {{< tabs "TABID0dd112213 ">}}
 {{< tab "leaf01 ">}}